SpokaneTech/SpokaneTechWeb/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing:
 - [ ] Existing tests provided necessary coverage
+- [ ] Manual or ad-hoc testing has been performed
 - [ ] Applicable tests have been added/updated
 - [ ] This change does not require testing